 There are a few hotels in the area and we’ll mention them below.
-Agoda dominates Asia as the best booking engine in the region, always look there first, but Hotels Combined can turn up bargains too.
-They compare multiple sites to find the best offers available on your dates.
-Booking.com works for Asia, if it’s your favourite, go ahead, but Agoda often has mose choice and better deals.
+Agoda dominates Asia as the best booking engine in the region.
+Booking.com works for Asia, if it’s your favourite, go ahead, but Agoda often has more choice and better deals.
 Booking dot com is usually better for refundable deals.

 The bulk of visitors to Pak Ou and Pak Ou Caves will make the journey from their hotel in Luang Prabang.
 Use the same online booking engines above to search.

 The lovely Nam Ou Riverside Resort (above) is just 5 km from Pak Ou and has excellent reviews.
 Its price is very moderate by Western standards ( <$100) and offers wi-fi and breakfast.